Gatherly/sidebar-chat/README.md

 ## Directions
 1. **Click the "Use this Template"** to generate a new PRIVATE repo from this one.
 2. **Run it locally** _using the instructions below.
 (If you are having trouble, feel free to reach out to alicia@gatherly.io or your point of contact.)_
-3. **Whip it into shape**. _Using the basic functionality checklist above, as well as your general knowledge of coding best practices and app development, identify and fix as many problems as you can._
+3. **Whip it into shape**. _Using the basic functionality checklist below, as well as your general knowledge of coding best practices and app development, identify and fix as many problems as you can._
+4. **Invite your interviewers, as listed in the prompt email.**

-**A successful video chat app will:**
+#### A successful video chat app will:
 - [ ] Allow anyone to create a virtual video chat room
 - [ ] Allow up to 3 other people to join their video conversation via a link
 - [ ] Allow users to and mute/unmute themselves